RESEARCH STARTER

 The environment is the sum of all external influences and conditions affecting the life and development of an organism.
 For humans, a healthy environment means that the surroundings in which humans live, work, and play meet some predetermined quality standard.
 The field of environmental health encompasses biological, chemical, physical, and psychosocial factors in the environment.
 This is the air that humans breathe, the water that they drink, the food that they consume, and the shelter that they inhabit.
 The definition also includes the identification of pollutants, waste materials, and other environmental factors that adversely affect life and health.
 The study of environmental health investigates how human health and disease are influenced by the environment.
 It encompasses the fields of environmental engineering and sanitation, public health engineering, and sanitary engineering.
 The majority of professionals working in the field of environmental health are trained as civil engineers, environmental engineers, geologists, toxicologists, or preventive medicine specialists.
 Many are also qualified in subspecialties such as hydrogeology, epidemiology, public sanitation, and occupational health.

 Environmental health deals with the control of factors in the physical environment that cause, or may cause, a negative effect on the health and survival of communities.
 Consideration is given to the physical, economic, and social impact of the controlling measures.
 These measures include controlling, modifying, or adapting the physical, chemical, and biological factors of the environment in the interest of human health, comfort, and social well-being.
-Environmental health is concerned not only with simple survival and the prevention of disease and but also with the maintenance of an environment that is suited to efficient human performance and preserves human comfort and enjoyment.
+Environmental health is concerned not only with simple survival and the prevention of disease and poisoning, but also with maintaining an environment that is suited to efficient human performance and preserves human comfort and enjoyment.
+Climate resilience and environmental justice are also central to twenty-first-century environmental health.

 Diagnostic and Treatment Techniques

 The field of environmental health covers an extremely broad area of human living space.
-For practical purposes, those involved in the profession of environmental health concern themselves with the impact of humans on the environment and vice versa, balancing their appraisals and allocations of available resources.
+For practical purposes, environmental health professionals concern themselves with the impact of humans on the environment and vice versa, balancing their appraisals and allocations of available resources.
 The scope of environmental health research and community environmental health planning usually includes the following topics: water supplies, water pollution and wastewater treatment, solid-waste disposal, pest control, soil pollution, food hygiene, air pollution, radiation control, noise control, transportation control, safe housing, land-use planning, public recreation, abuse of controlled substances, resource conservation, postdisaster sanitation, accident prevention, medical facilities, and occupational health, particularly the control of physical, chemical, and biological hazards.

 The implementation of effective environmental health strategies must take place within the context of comprehensive regional or area-wide community planning.
 Planning considerations for a community’s environmental health are based on individual community aspirations and goals, priorities, local resources, and the availability of outside resources required to meet projected health standards.
 The planning and implementation of environmental health activities directly involve engineers, sanitarians, medical specialists, planners, architects, geologists, biologists, chemists, geophysicists, technicians, naturalists, and related personnel.
 The natural and physical scientists provide the research necessary for communities to locate and use available resources responsibly, and they also identify potential and existing health hazards.
 The engineering specialties provide know-how to communities concerning the design, installation, and operation of equipment.
 When a problem is identified, or an emergency occurs, it is often the engineering professionals who direct remediation efforts.
 Medical specialists, with scientific backup, identify dangers to a community’s physical health; if health problems arise, they concern themselves with treating and preventing disease and restoring health.
 The implementation of any environmental health strategy is a team effort.